jfhbrook/susitna/README.md

     - but you need the helpers, practically speaking, to make sure a trace always gets closed
   - "main" tracing actually not useful
+- "Expect" tests for the REPL and script input
+  - Including generated "exceedingly large" tests
 - Remove 'peek' from parser (use this.current)
-- citree issues
-  - parser has problems with Thing! in the middle
-  - handle optional semicolons
+- flags
+  - `--run` flag for `load`
 - add `env` support to `exercise-bike`
 - attach cmdNo to AST somehow
 - recreator